 🔪How to make

-If you are using tofu, crumble it up into tiny pieces with your hands before using it.
+If you use tofu, crumble it into tiny pieces with your hands before using it.

 Wrapping lumpia